openstack/ceilometer/doc/source/contributor/new_resource_types.rst

 .. note::

     Do not modify the existing change steps when making changes.
-Each modification requires a new step to be added and for `ceilometer-upgrade --skip-metering-database` to be run to apply the change to Gnocchi.
+Each modification requires a new step to be added and for `ceilometer-upgrade` to be run to apply the change to Gnocchi.

 With accomplishing sections above, don't forget to add a new resource type or attributes of